 Read More: Top Jobs for Mathematics Majors

-Median Pay: $107,460
+Median Annual Pay: $81,880

 Physical Therapist Assistant and Aide

-Physical Therapist Assistant and Aide: Physical therapist assistants (PTAs) and aides work with physical therapists.
+Physical therapist assistants (PTAs) and aides work with physical therapists.
 Assistants observe patients, help patients perform exercises, and might even help treat patients.
 For example, they might massage a patient or help the patient stretch.

 Aides do slightly different tasks.
 They might set up equipment and provide physical support for patients who struggle to walk.
 They also typically help clean up or organize the physical therapy room.
 Aides typically make less money than assistants.